lmc-eu/jobs-ui/src/styleguide.md

 - Initial release
 - Redesign the styleguide
-- First entry the changelog
+- First entry in the changelog

 No details about development versions.